Missouri : Safety by City

 Springfield, Missouri, proudly wears the proverbial crown as Queen City of the Ozarks.

-While the city name of Springfield is one of the most common in America, this Springfield is unique—the headquarters of the Bass Pro Shops, the Birthplace of Route 66, and just 45 miles from Brandon, the Live Music Capital of the World.
+While the city name of Springfield is one of the most common in America, this Springfield is unique—the headquarters of the Bass Pro Shops, the Birthplace of Route 66, and just 45 miles from Branson, the Live Music Capital of the World.

 Full disclosure: I attended what was then Southwest Missouri State University, so I’m a bit partial to Springfield.